Cleaning agent: Scouring agents

 Scouring agents are mixtures of the usual cleaning chemicals (surfactants, water softeners) as well as abrasive powders.
 The abrasive powder must be of a uniform particle size.

 Particles are usually smaller than 0.05 mm.
 Pumice, calcium carbonate (limestone, chalk, dolomite), kaolinite, quartz, soapstone or talc are often used as abrasives, i.e. polishing agents.

 Special bleaching powders contain compounds that release sodium hypochlorite, the classical household bleaching agent.
-These precursor agents include trichloroisocyanuric acid and mixtures of sodium hypochlorite (“chlorinated orthophosphate”).
+These precursor agents include trichloroisocyanuric acid and mixtures of sodium hypochlorite ("chlorinated orthophosphate").

-Examples of notable products include: Ajax, Bar Keepers Friend, Bon Ami, Comet, Vim, Zud, and others.
+Examples of notable products include Ajax, Bar Keepers Friend, Bon Ami, Comet, Vim, Zud, and others.

 Purposes

 Oven cleaners

-Traditional oven cleaners contain sodium hydroxide (lye), solvents, and other ingredients, They work best when used in a slightly-warm (not hot) oven.
+Traditional oven cleaners contain sodium hydroxide (lye), solvents, and other ingredients, They work best when used in a slightly warm (not hot) oven.
 If used in a self-cleaning oven, the lye can cause permanent damage to the oven.

 Some oven cleaners are based on ingredients other than lye.
 These products must be used in a cold oven.
 Most new-style oven cleaners can be used in self-cleaning ovens.

-One popular oven cleaner brand in the US is "Easy-Off", sold by Reckitt Benckiser.
-Popular choices in the UK include "Zep Oven Brite" and "Mr Muscle Oven Cleaner".